 Moderate resorts also have a table service restaurant (Port Orleans has only one table service restaurant at Riverside, but amenities are shared between Riverside and French Quarter).
 Most Deluxe resorts have more than one table service option.
 While all resorts have pizza delivery, only Deluxe resorts offer full room service.

 In terms of layout, the majority of Value and Moderate resorts are set up “motel style” with exterior hallways.
 Some people feel less secure with this setup, although the Disney resorts are very safe.
-The new Gran Destino Tower at Coronado Springs (Moderate) and the Family Suites at Art of Animation (Value) have interior hallways.

 One thing to keep in mind is that Value and Moderate resorts hold a lot of people.
 While they tend to keep the buses coming quickly, the value resorts have uncovered, outdoor queues in which to stand to board the bus.